SpriteLink/NIPAP/CONTRIBUTING.md

 improvement.
 Please report any bugs or improvement requests through GitHub's issues on [the GitHub issue page](http://github.com/SpriteLink/NIPAP/issues).

+One of the easiest and best ways to start contributing is by simply giving input on existing issues.
+How do you think a bug should be solved or how should a new feature be designed to give you the most use?
+Go through a few issues and comment!

 If you would like to submit code, you are welcome to do so by submitting a Pull Request.
 Start by reading through our guidelines on [code submission](#code-submission).